open-component-model/ocm-spec/README.md

 - the model information can be stored using any storage backend technology or repository

+The Open Component Model is just an interpretation layer on top of existing storage technologies and not an own technical repository.
+Therefore, it does not define an own authentication scheme, it just uses the ones defined by the underlying storage technologies.

-The only constraint is, that there must be
+The only constraint for using backend storage technologies is, that there must be
 - an implementation for accessing artefacts in the desired repository technology and map them to a blob format
 - a specification for a [mapping scheme](doc/specification/layer3/README.md)